gortaina/100DaysOfCode/100DaysOfCode_Round2.md

 ````

 ## Round 2 - 064/124 29/04/2020 - Wednesday
-<br>I was invited to mentoring the new participants in the biggest Hackaton in my country! :rocket: :rocket: :rocket:
+<br>I was invited to mentoring new participants in the biggest Hackaton in my country! :rocket: :rocket: :rocket:
 <br>#100DaysOfCode
+<br><image  width="50%" height="50%" src="./img/shawwwea.jpg">

 ## Round 2 - 063/124 28/04/2020 - Tuesday
 Discovering new forms to show data